arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. :checked selector applies to not only checkboxes but also options

 1. The translate function cannot translate the element along the z-axis.

+1. Are unused style resources still downloaded by the browser?

+	No, they are not.

+1. In the media query @media only screen... the 'only' keyword stops the older browsers from parsing the CSS.